opencadc/caom2/bifrost/README.md

 ```
 The _queryService_ is resolved by a registry lookup and that service is used to query
 for CAOM content.
 It is assumed that this service is deployed "locally" since there can
-be many calls to `bifrost` and low latency is very desireable.
+be many calls and low latency is very desireable.

 The _locatorService_ is a data storage service that allows `bifrost` to resolve a CAOM
 Artifact URI into a URL.
 Current hack: `bifrost` assumes the _locatorService_ also supports